The Academic Program

 These courses encourage development of communicative proficiency through an interactive task-based approach and provide students with an active and rewarding learning experience as they strengthen their language skills and develop their cultural competency These courses meet alternately as sections for grammar presentation and small groups for oral practice and may also require work in regular scheduled tutorials or in the Language Resource Center.

-We offer teacher certification in modern languages (French, German, and Spanish) through a program approved by the state of Pennsylvania.
+We offer teacher certification in modern languages (French, German, Russian, and Spanish) through a program approved by the state of Pennsylvania.
 For further information about the relevant requirements, please refer to the Educational Studies section of the College Bulletin or see the Educational Studies Department website: www.swarthmore.edu/educationalstudies.xml.

 Students on financial aid may apply that aid to designated programs of study abroad.